Rowan Cahill: Author

 In 2013 Cahill was awarded a PhD by the University of Wollongong for his dissertation on the life and times of controversial Australian left-wing journalist and intellectual Rupert Lockwood (1908–1997), a key figure in the Petrov Affair and the ensuing Royal Commission on Espionage (1954–1955).
-In 2014 this dissertation was awarded the prestigious 'Jim Hagan Memorial Prize' at the University of Wollongong.
+In 2014 this dissertation was awarded the Jim Hagan Memorial Prize at the University of Wollongong.
 This prize is awarded to the PhD candidate "who has received the highest recommendation from one or both assessors in the previous year".

-Family life
+Personal life

-Cahill was married to the late Pamela Cahill (1948–2015), high school English and drama teacher.
-Their children are political economist Damien Cahill, sociologist Erin Cahill and poet Tim Cahill.
+Cahill was married to Pamela Cahill (1948–2015), a high school English and drama teacher.
+They have three children.